 He was beaten up outside the Midnight Bottle nightclub in Wilton Manors, Florida.

 British Jaco fans had particularly meagre pickings in the late 1980s.
-You gleaned whatever info you could from magazines like Bass Player and The Wire or swapped gossip with muso pals.
+You gleaned whatever info you could from Bass Player and The Wire magazine or swapped gossip with muso pals.

 I’m not even sure I knew he had passed away when I got my hands on import albums like Stuttgart Aria and Live In Italy, both recorded with the brilliant French guitarist Bireli Lagrene, or heard his guest spot on Mike Stern’s Upside Downside.

-Then my dad came home from work one day around 1989, excitedly talking about a Jaco concert movie he had secured the rights for, eventually broadcast on Channel Four as part of the ‘Sounds Of Surprise’ series of jazz films.
+Then my dad came home from work one day around 1989, excitedly talking about a Jaco concert movie for which he had secured the rights, eventually broadcast on Channel Four as part of the ‘Sounds Of Surprise’ series of jazz films.

 Sure enough, the 1982 Montreal Jazz Festival show was a whole new insight into this master musician, shot at a time when he was firing on all cylinders and one of the biggest ‘jazz’ stars on the planet.
 He was ostensibly touring his Word Of Mouth album at the time, but didn’t play one tune from it.